denniskaselow/dartemis/README.md

         Position(this.x, this.y);
     }
     ```
-Or if you want to use a `ComponentPoolable`:
+Or if you want to use a `PooledComponent`:

     ```dart
-    class Position extends ComponentPoolable {
+    class Position extends PooledComponent {
         num x, y;

         Position._();
         factory Position(num x, num y) {
-            Position position = new Poolable.of(Position, _constructor);
+            Position position = new Pooled.of(Position, _constructor);
             position.x = x;
             position.y = y;
             return position;